mikependon/RepoDB.NET/pages/features/expressiontrees.md

 }
 ```

-> Both the ExpandObject and IDictionary&lt;string, object&gt; expression only supports the expression-equality and cannot be used for other equalities (i.e.: non-equality, greater or lesser equality, etc).
+> Both the `ExpandoObject` and `IDictionary<string, object>` expression only supports the expression-equality and cannot be used for other equalities (i.e.: non-equality, greater or lesser equality, etc).

 ### QueryField/QueryGroup